The Walami Trail

 Today, of course, the Walami Trail is used for pleasure and the enjoyment of nature.
 Originating in the forest southeast of Yuli and high above the Nanan River, the trail follows an exciting path through the jungle, cutting along cliffs, over rivers, and through lush greenery all the while.
 During your visit to Taiwan, you should definitely consider taking a hike on the Walami Trail, typically as part of a Walami Trail Tour from Hualien City or Taitung City.

 Interesting things are found at every turn on the Walami Trail.
 Among them, numerous planked suspension bridges connect various legs of the trek throughout the mountains.
 Be sure to look down at the rivers and gorges far below as you walk across the swaying bridges!

 As if the bridges weren’t adventurous enough, there are several cliff crossings as well.
 Parts of the trail are literally cut directly into the faces of cliffs, making the path feel even more daring.
 It is far from treacherous though, and children often make this hike with big smiles.

 Some of the loveliest things to see on the Walami Trail are the various waterfalls that glitter as they cascade down the bare rocks from pool to pool beside you.
-If the weather is right, take a dip and splash in the clear water of the pools, enjoying the cooling energy of the water as it flows over your shoulders.
+If the weather is right, take a dip and splash in the clear water, enjoying the cooling energy as it flows over your shoulders.

 Monkeys and Other Wildlife!